Inertial effects on the interphase drag force and rheology of dilute suspensions of buoyant droplets at low Reynolds number: Moments of forces on a translating droplet

-The formulas given by~\ref{eq:first_mom_trans_res,eq:second_mom_final} constitute the main results of the paper.
-One may note the absence of $\zeta$ in these expressions, indicating that the droplet density has no effect on the first and second moment at least for $Re \ll 1$ and $Ca \ll 1$.
+We have plotted in~\ref{fig:stressletcoeffcient} the coefficients of the first moment as functions of the viscosity ratio.
+In this figure, $C_\text{Iso}$ denotes the coefficient associated with the isotropic contribution to the first moment~\eqref{eq:first_mom_trans_res2}, while $C_\text{Dev}$ corresponds to the coefficient of the deviatoric contribution~\eqref{eq:first_mom_trans_res_bis}.
+One observes that $C_\text{Iso}$ exhibits only a weak dependence on $\lambda$, whereas $C_\text{Dev}$ is significantly larger for bubbles ($\lambda=0$) than for solid particles ($\lambda \to \infty$).
+Notably, $C_\text{Dev}$ is closely related to droplet deformation~\citep{fintzi2025statistical}, and it is shown in \citep{fintzi2026deformation} how the classical results of \citet{taylor1964deformation} for the inertial deformation of a translating droplet can be recovered.
+One may note the absence of $\zeta$ in these expressions, indicating that the droplet density has no effect on the first and second moments, at least for $Re \ll 1$, $Ca \ll 1$, and in quasi-steady state configuration.
 This arises because, upon direct calculation, the first integral on the right-hand side of~\ref{eq:first_mom_trans} vanishes.
 Moreover, as shown previously, the inertial contributions integrated over the volume of the test droplet also vanish in the expressions for the second moment; consequently, the droplet density has no effect on the second moment.
 A similar observation was made by \citet{magnaudet2003}, who showed that the inertial lift force acting on a droplet translating parallel to a wall does not depend on the droplet density.
 However, \citet{taylor1964deformation} demonstrated that the density ratio enters the force balance through droplet deformation.
 Therefore, one may expect the density ratio to influence the force moments for a slightly deformed droplet.